josephd8/Kittyfarm/README.md

 │   ├── develop                       <- Current notebooks being used in development.
 │   ├── deliver                       <- Notebooks shared with others.
 │   ├── archive                       <- Develop notebooks no longer being used.
 │   ├── template.ipynb                <- Template notebook for analysis with useful imports and helper functions.
 │
 ├── src                               <- Source data for the project │   ├── archive/                      <- No longer current scripts.
 │   ├── helpers/                      <- Helper scripts used in main src files │   ├── sql/                          <- SQL source code
-│   ├── add_songs.py                  <- Script for creating a (temporary) MySQL database and adding songs to it │   ├── ingest_data.py                <- Script for ingesting data from different sources │   ├── generate_features.py          <- Script for cleaning and transforming data and generating features used for use in training and scoring.
+│   ├── add_kitties.py                  <- Script for creating a (temporary) MySQL database and adding kitties to it │   ├── ingest_data.py                <- Script for ingesting data from different sources │   ├── generate_features.py          <- Script for cleaning and transforming data and generating features used for use in training and scoring.
 │   ├── train_model.py                <- Script for training machine learning model(s)
 │   ├── score_model.py                <- Script for scoring new predictions using a trained model.
 │   ├── postprocess.py                <- Script for postprocessing predictions and model results
 │   ├── evaluate_model.py             <- Script for evaluating model performance
+│   ├── fetch_data.py                 <- Script for fetching data via api and sending to S3 bucket
+│   ├── fetch_sample_data.py          <- Script for fetching sample data via api and sending to S3 bucket
 │
 ├── test                              <- Files necessary for running model tests (see documentation below)